You do not have to be a genius to make beautiful Copic Blends!

-I know, 90% of colorers and 4 out of 5 dentists recommend working light to dark but hey, I've never been a lemming.
+I know, 4 out of 5 dentists recommend working light to dark but hey, I've never been a lemming.

-If you work light to dark, chances are you lay down color right in the eventual highlight zone first.
+If you work light to dark, you can’t help but scrub the lightest colors down in the center of the shape.
 Unless you color the whole darned thing R22 (which Ebeneezer seriously frowns upon).

 So this highlight zone now has 1 layer of ink and a wall of heavier ink all around it.

-If you're stacking your colors evenly on a first pass, this is how it should look:
+If you're stacking your colors very evenly on a first pass, this is how it should look:

-But instead, we scrubbed in the highlight color first and left a wall around it.
+But instead, because we scrubbed in the highlight color into the middle, that means we left a wall around it.

-That means it take 2 coats of a darker pink to fight the wall on the highlight.
+That means it might take 2 coats of a darker pink to fight the wall on the highlight.
 You now have FOUR layers in some places and only one layer in others.
-And at this point, you've only worked your way darker, you still need to work lighter again to finalize the blend.

-Working dark to light and working from the edges inward saves time, ink, and heartache.
+Working dark to light saves time, ink, and heartache.

 Sure, it's a tiny 1 inch heart.
 When an image is this small, I'm not using a lot of ink, so who cares where I start?

-Start in the center of a face and you've killed off any chance you have at a smooth and even complexion.
+If you start in the center of a face, you've killed your chance to create a smooth and even complexion.

-No matter how good you are, no matter how much talent you have, even the best professionals can't manage to flick from a consistent starting point.
+No matter how good you are, no matter how much talent you have, even the best professionals rarely flick from a consistent starting point.

-Personally, I've got a better chance of winning the lottery on the same day that I get bit by a shark than I have of forming nice neat clean outlines on my images if I only flick.
+Personally, I've got a better chance of winning the lottery than I have of forming nice neat clean outlines on my images with just flicking.

 Why not use one of our coats to sharpen the edge?